Military band: Latvia

 Latvia developed a tradition of having military bands right after it gained its independence from the Russian Empire in 1918.
 In February 1919, Captain Ludvigs Bolšteins of the newly formed Latvian Army ordered an infantry company to form a band composed of 11 volunteers in what was considered to be the first military band in independent Latvia.
 Beginning in 1940 and again following the end of the German occupation in 1944–45, the Red Army began stationing army bands on its territory.
 As the Soviet band tradition grew and progressed over the years, bands of the Baltic Military District stationed in the Latvian SSR were aligned towards the standard of the Bands of the Moscow Military District.
 Since 1991, the Central Military Band of the Latvian National Armed Forces (also known as the NAF Staff Band) has been the flagship ensemble of the national armed forces and has participated in every protocol events.
 Officially coming under the command of the Latvian National Armed Forces Staff Battalion, it mostly performs in the presence of a major public figure, such as the President of Latvia.

-In addition to the Central Band of the Armed Forces, three other military bands are also associated with the NAF Staff Band and are on the National Armed Forces National Orchestral Board: They include the Central Band of the Latvian Land Forces, based in Daugavpils and mostly provides music for the Latgale; Central Band of the Latvian Navy, based in Liepaja; and the Central Band of the Latvian National Guard.
+In addition to the Central Band of the Armed Forces, three other military bands are also associated with the NAF Staff Band and are on the National Armed Forces National Orchestral Board: They include the Central Band of the Latvian Land Forces, based in Daugavpils and mostly provides music for the Latgale; Central Band of the Latvian Navy, based in Liepāja; and the Central Band of the Latvian National Guard.

 The Central Band of the Latvian National Guard is the newest band established by the Latvian Armed Forces.
 However, although it was officially founded in 2011, it actually succeeded a military band that was under the supervision of the National Guard and was active in the 1990s.
 At the time, it was simply under the command of an Ordnance Battalion of the National Armed Forces.
 At present, the National Guard Band sports a saxophone quartet, jazz ensemble, a choir, and a big band, which combined totals up to 40 musicians.
 The current conductor of the National Guard Band is Captain Andis Karelis and Major Viesturs Lazdins.